Photo by Mizuno K from Pexels via Canva.com

 Required Repairs and Notice to Enter

-Landlords are required to maintain minimum property standards to ensure the habitability of the premises, which includes access to running water, a method for sewage and trash removal, heat (and in some states, air-conditioning), electricity, a working bathroom and kitchen facilities, and a secure premises (such as a locking front door, and windows).
+Landlords are required to maintain minimum property standards to ensure the rental is habitable, which includes access to running water, a method for sewage and trash removal, heat (and in some states, air-conditioning), electricity, a working bathroom and kitchen facilities, and secure premises (such as a locking front door and windows).

 Entering for routine repairs: Tenant must be given a minimum of 24-hours’ notice for routine repairs.